-A crevice tool, for instance, is a long, narrow pipe which can help you pick up dirt in narrow spaces.
+A crevice tool, for instance, is a long, narrow pipe that can help you pick up dirt in narrow spaces.
 Dusting brushes, with their softer bristles, on the other hand, are suitable for countertops.

 Stretch hoses are helpful attachments too.
 They give you the freedom to vacuum around furniture.